 Though beset by its own theoretical problems (its upper middle class aesthetic, its exclusion of forced migrants), cosmopolitanism is the better model for the mobile subject.
 Like the flâneur, the cosmopolitan is defined by mobility.
 But in the cosmopolitan’s case, to be mobile means to absorb other cultural forms.
 The scholars Zlatko Skrbiš and Ian Woodward write that the “cosmopolitan identity is one that has been marked by encounters with difference.”
 The cosmopolitan thus exceeds Baudelaire’s narrow idea of flânerie.
 Cosmopolitans are not just receptive to other cultures, but seek to develop and exercise a sense of intercultural mastery.

-In her book, Laing conceives of a kind of emotional cosmopolitanism.
+In her book The Lonely City, Olivia Laing conceives of a kind of emotional cosmopolitanism.
 She is alone in New York City, where she has travelled for love, only to be dismissed by her lover.
 Overwhelmed by loneliness, Laing takes many walks.
 “So much of the pain of loneliness is to do with concealment,” she writes, “with feeling compelled to hide vulnerability, to tuck ugliness away, to cover up scars as if they were literally repulsive.”
 For Laing, there is nothing universal about being by oneself.
 It is as tailored to the individual as shame or desire.